tdwg/website/conferences/2024/registration/index.md

 ## Special offer

-The first 120 people to register **prior to 30 June** for in-person attendance will be granted two special privileges.
+The **first 120 people** to register for in-person attendance will be granted two special privileges.
 These individuals will be:

-1. Given access to early registration for our Okinawan excursions.
+1. Given exclusive early access to registration for our Okinawan excursions.

 2. Entered into a raffle to win one of many prizes.
 5 individuals will be selected to win one-year memberships to both SPNHC and TDWG.
 Other individuals will win fun prizes from Okinawa.